Ayachi2225/math-black-holes-search/README.md

 Come back.
 There is a similar black hole in 4 numbers of number.
 It's 7 6 4 1.
 Change different numbers of number we can get different holes,and change different systems cna do it too I think.
-So I do this project.
+So I do this project to search similar black holes.